 Edu-fair 2014 opens to overwhelming response

-May 15, 2014-The second ‘Kantipur Hissan Edu-fair 2014’, jointly organised by Kantipur Media Group (KMG) and Higher Secondary Schools Association Nepal, kicked off on Wednesday with an overwhelming participation.
+The second ‘Kantipur Hissan Edu-fair 2014’, jointly organised by Kantipur Media Group (KMG) and Higher Secondary Schools Association Nepal, kicked off on Wednesday with an overwhelming participation.

 Over 25,000 students and their guardians visited the event inaugurated by Education Minister Chitra Lekha Yadav amid a function at Exhibition Hall in Bhrikutimandap.

 Addressing the inaugural session of the four-day event, Yadav claimed that the quality of the Nepali academic institutions has been growing every year and they have been producing competitive human resource capable of competing globally.
 Stating that the Nepali students are flying to around 70 countries across the world for education, she said it is the challenge for the government and private education providers to stop them.

 “It is everyone’s duty to create an environment for providing quality education within the country and use the expertise for the betterment of the homeland,” said Yadav.
 She also lauded the initiative of Kantipur Media Group and Hissan to bring over 100 academic institutions of the country under an umbrella.
 The number of participating academic institutions have grown to 111 from 60 last year.
 According to the organisers the fair has been helpful in promoting a culture of cooperation among educational institutions.